-If you’re new to the City of Angels and never lived so close to the ocean in your life, you’re in for a real treat.
-There’s nothing quite like the soothing sound of the waves to calm your body after a stressful day.
-But with 75 miles of coastline in LA County, you might be a little stumped on where to start.
-We’ve put together this guide to help give you a head start on finding your favorite beach to bum around.
+California is known for many things, from the famous San Francisco Golden Gate Bridge to LA’s Hollywood sign that makes everyone feel famous.
+But it’s without a doubt that Southern California is known for its beaches, especially in Los Angeles.
+If you’re new to the City of Angels and have never lived so close to the ocean in your life, you’re in for a real treat.
+There’s nothing quite like the soothing sound of the waves after a stressful day.
+But with 75 miles of coastline and a year-round Los Angeles summer, you might be a little stumped on where to begin your sand-filled, sun-kissed adventure.

 1. Santa Monica Beach